Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Master of Wards

 Starting at 18th level, you can construct a powerful ward to protect yourself and your allies.
-You summon a totemic representation of your favored loa within 30 ft of you.
+As a bonus action, you summon a totemic representation of your favored loa within 30 ft of you.
 It is ethereal, cannot be destroyed and gives the following benefits for one minute:

 - ***Sentry.*** While within 30 ft. of the ward, you and any friendly creature can see invisible creatures and other creatures cannot hide from them.
 Attacks made ignore half cover and three-quarters cover.
 - ***Stasis.*** You can use your reaction whenever a hostile creature moves within 30 ft. of the ward, or starts its turn there.
 The creature have to make a Constitution saving throw versus your spell save DC or get stunned until the start of their next turn.